labspt3-nutrition-tracker/nutrition-tracker-BE/README.md

     src="https://github.com/labspt3-nutrition-tracker/nutrition-tracker-BE/blob/david-chua/Images/ExerciseEntryImages/getExerciseEntries.png"?
   </p>

-#### getExerciseEntryBy: this query uses two arguments to check the API for a exercise entry that has that specific param - value match.
+#### getExerciseEntryBy: this query uses two arguments to check the API for an exercise entry that has that specific param - value match.
     1) param: a column from the exercise entry model
     2) value: a String value